vinayharyan28/design-patterns/README.md

 _The interpreter design pattern is a behavioral design pattern that defines a language for a problem domain and provides a way to evaluate and interpret expression written in that language.
 It is used to represent and evaluate grammatical or semantic expressions written in that language.
 This pattern is often used in languages processing, compilers, and rule-based engines._

+* **Iterator:**
+_The Iterator Design Pattern in java is a behavioral pattern that provides a way to access elements of a collection sequentially without exposing the underlying details of the collection.
+It's a common pattern used in java, especially with collections like ArrayList, HashMap, and more.
+The primary goal is to separate the iteration logic from the collection, making it easy to iterate over different types of collections in a consistent manner._
+  1. _**Iterator interface:**_
+     _In Java, the Iterator pattern often starts with an 'Iterator' interface.
+     This interface defines methods for traversing a collection, typically including method like:
+     **'next()':** Return the next element in the collection.
+     **'hasNext()':** Checks if there are more elements to iterate over.
+     **(Optionally)** 'remove()': Removes the last element returned by 'next()'_

+* **Mediator:**
+_The Mediator design pattern is behavioral design pattern that promotes loose coupling among components in a system.
+It's used to reduce the direct communication between components and instead centralize control through a design pattern.
+Mediator object.
+This pattern is particularly and instead centralize control through a design pattern.
+Mediator object.
+This pattern is particularly helpful when you a complex system with many interconnected components, and you want to avoid the spaghetti-like connections that can arise from direct communication between components._

+  1. _**Mediator:**_ _This is an interface or an abstract class that defines the communication interface between the components. it provides methods for components to send and receive message, effectively acting as an intermediary._
+  2. _**Concrete Mediator:**_ _This is a specific implementation of the design pattern.
+Mediator interface. it manages the relationships and communication between components. it is aware of all the concrete components and how they should interact._
+  3. _**Colleague Components:**_ _These are individual components in the system. they are often decoupled from each other and communicate with the design pattern.
+Mediator instead of directly with each other.
+Colleagues know about the design pattern. mediator, but they don't need to know about other colleagues._